 Greek Salad Wrap

-Grilled Blue Cheese Sandwich with Roasted Shallots and Tomato Chutney
+Grilled Blue Cheese Sandwiches with Sun-Dried Tomato Chutney

 Grilled Cheese With Figs and Almonds